X-Force (comic book): X-Force Volume 3: 2008–2010

 A new X-Force ongoing series was launched in February 2008, written by Craig Kyle and Christopher Yost and drawn by Clayton Crain.

 Cyclops forms a black ops incarnation of X-Force that uses lethal force to permanently deal with threats against mutants.
 Warpath, Wolfsbane, Wolverine, and X-23 form the starting lineup, with Angel, Domino, and Elixir joining soon after.
 Yost had at one point stated that Deadpool would join the cast to bring more diversity to the team, but this did not happen until after his run and the launch of Uncanny X-Force.
 This team does battle Red Hulk and his team, consisting of Deadpool, Punisher, Elektra, and Thundra, as they try to hunt down Domino.

 X-Force Volume 4: 2014–2015

 As part of the "All-New Marvel NOW!" campaign, a new volume of X-Force was launched in February 2014, replacing Cable and X-Force and Uncanny X-Force vol. 2.
 It was written by X-Men: Legacy writer Simon Spurrier and illustrated by Rock-He Kim and Jorge Molina.
 It features a team of Cable, Psylocke, Fantomex, Doctor Nemesis, and Marrow.
-The title has ended with 15 issues.
+The title ended with 15 issues.